hjgode/m5home/README.md

 ![main_umqtt2](https://github.com/hjgode/m5home/raw/master/doc/main_umqtt2_edit.gif)

-The second (main_umqtt2.py) used simple2.umqtt and now robust2.umqtt libs I found luckily.
+The second (main_umqtt2.py) used simple2.umqtt and now robust2.umqtt libs I found luckily (https://github.com/fizista/micropython-umqtt.robust2).
 Here I only use simple UI elements like text and switch.
 Only two subscriptions and one callback function to be uesd :-)

 So, the second one is easier to maintain.
 The data is 're-directed' inside the callback to the right UI.